 The Internet protocol (IP) address used to connect your computer or phone to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform.
 Information about your visit - this includes the full Uniform Resource Locators (URL), clickstream to, through and from our App or Website (including date and time), pages you have visited, page response times, download errors, length of visits to certain page and page interaction information (such as scrolling, clicks, and mouse-overs).

-We hold our data with Amazon Web Services who are contracted by us for the provision of technical services.
+We hold our data with Amazon Web Servers which are contracted by us for the provision of technical services.
 The information and content held on our Website is deployed geographically to maximise user experience.
 All information that could identify individuals within the European Union is stored exclusively within the European Union.

 It’s your personal data and you have certain rights relating to it.
 When it comes to marketing communications, you can ask us not to send you these at any time – just follow the unsubscribe instructions contained in the marketing communication, or send your request to email@example.com.